Skip to Main Content

 Share / Save

 Silhouettes: Image and Word in the Harlem Renaissance highlights a number of women artists and writers who were active in the "New Negro" movement, which continues to serve as a beacon of visionary art, culture, and life for Black communities today.
-In fact, women's contributions, often overlooked at the time, went far deeper than can be presented in the exhibition, and this talk by Dr. Jeffreen M. Hayes offers a chance to get the bigger story.
+In fact, women's contributions, often overlooked at the time, went far deeper than can be presented in the exhibition, and this talk by Jeffreen M. Hayes offers a chance to get the bigger story.
 Hayes will shed light on figures such as Augusta Savage, Zora Neale Hurston, Selma Burke, Pauline Hopkins, and others whose work carved out a space for women in the surge of African American creativity that happened in the early 20th century.
+Stay after for a screening of the director's cut of the film, Searching for Augusta Savage.

 Co-presented with FIU's Wolfsonian Public Humanities Lab, Center for Women's and Gender Studies, College of Arts, Sciences & Education, and Department of English.